willsanderson/Hemma/README.md

 - Tweak theme colors, shadows, and typography in `themes/hemma/hemma.yaml`.
 - Adjust layouts (`hemma_entity_layout.yaml`, etc.) to match your devices and preferences.

+### HA Companion App iOS Settings

+Hemma is designed for edge-to-edge screens.
+If you are using the HA iOS Companion app, please ensure to enable **Edge to edge display** found in Settings → Companion app → General → Edge to edge display

 ### Button Card Icons

 To add additional button card icons, you can download them from the link below and place the icons in the `www/hemma/icons/` folder: